Inedito

-Inedito (English: All New or Unpublished) is the eleventh studio album by Italian singer Laura Pausini, released by Atlantic Records in November 2011.
+Inedito and Inédito (English: All New or Unpublished) are the eleventh studio albums by Italian singer Laura Pausini, released by Atlantic Records in 11 November 2011.
 This is Pausini's comeback album, after two years of silence.
-The name of the album was confirmed on the dawn of 10 September 2011.
+The name of the album was confirmed on the dawn of September 10, 2011.
 The album was previewed with the release of the single "Benvenuto", which debuted at number one on the Italian Singles Chart.

-The second single from the album was "Non ho mai smesso", followed by "Bastava", released on 20 January 2012.
+The second single from the album was "Non ho mai smesso", followed by "Bastava", released on January 20, 2012.

-The Spanish-language version of the album, titled Inédito, was released on 11 November 2011 as a digital download in Spain, and on 15 November 2011 as a CD both in Spain and in Latin America.

 In December 2011, Pausini embarked on the Inedito World Tour to promote the album, first in Italy, then coming to Latin America.
 In March 2012 Pausini returned to Italy, then she continued with a European leg until August 2012.
 A return to Latin America, North America and Australia was planned and the tour was originally going to end in December 2012 with a new set of concerts in Italy, but on 15 September 2012 Pausini announced her pregnancy and cancelled the remaining shows of the tour.
 The album has sold 1,000,000 copies worldwide.